kakkad911/Community-Articles/README.md

 	- [Writing guidelines](#writing-guidelines)
 	- [Support and feedback](#support-and-feedback)

 **Important:** You need to log in to public GitHub, not the enterprise GitHub, to contribute.
-If you have questions then Join our [Telegram Developer Group](https://t.me/XinFinDevelopers) and put up your queries.
+If you have questions then Join our [Telegram Developer Group](https://t.me/XinFinDevelopers) or join our [Public Slack Group](https://launchpass.com/xinfin-public) and put up your queries.
 We would love to answer your questions.

-You can also join our [Public Slack Group](https://launchpass.com/xinfin-public).
-Enter your E-mail ID and you will get an invite to our slack.

 ## Contributing to the XinFin content repository

 This file describes the general process for maintaining source code for content published at various utility products.

-See [Treat Documentation Like Code](https://www.youtube.com/watch?v=haFooDkKr-A&feature=youtu.be) for a brief video overview of how to edit articles on the How-To support network.
+See [Treat Documentation Like Code](https://www.youtube.com/watch?v=haFooDkKr-A&feature=youtu.be) for a brief video overview of how to edit articles on the XinFin network.
-If you are a Racker, search MyLearn for the Treat Docs Like Code course.

 **Note**: If you already have a GitHub account, you can quickly edit an existing article by clicking on the Edit This Article button on the left-hand side of the page.